bilgekaan06/Google-K8S-Engine---Server-Status---Backend-Module/Running-Application-on-GKE.md

     --node-locations  europe-central2-a
     --num-nodes 3
 ```
-7. To determine which pods will run on which nodes run the following commands:
+7. To determine which pods will run on which nodes, run the following commands:
 ```
 node1=$(kubectl get no -o jsonpath="{.items[0].metadata.name}")
 node2=$(kubectl get no -o jsonpath="{.items[1].metadata.name}")